Spiez

 Running time: approx. 2 hours

-Artistic partner Patricia Kopatchinskaja contributes a new composition to the concert.
+Kopatchinskaja also contributes her own new composition to the program.
 Her Danses Macabres gnash their teeth.
 You can hear the skeletons rattling, and laughing Death has put on a frozen mask: macabre dances for a macabre time.
 Sándor Veress' arrangement of Zoltán Kodály's Marosszék Dances contrasts this with vitality, though tinged with melancholy.

 Béla Bartók's Divertimento is the music of a relaxing summer in the Swiss chalet of his patron Paul Sacher.
 It’s full of lively dance rhythms, and echoes Hungarian, Romanian, and Viennese styles.
 Only the middle section, a funeral march, reflects on the other side of such exuberance.